IBMStreams/streamsx.eval_predicate/README.md

 // It is a void function that returns nothing.
 ```

 **compare_tuple_attributes** is another C++ native function provided via this toolkit.
 This function compares the attribute values of two tuples that are based on the same schema.
-It will give back a list containing attribute names that have differing values in the two tuples being compared.
+It will give back a list containing attribute names that have matching values and another list containing attribute names that have differing values in the two tuples being compared.
 It supports primitive types (int32, float64, rstring etc.) as well as collection types (set, list and map).
-It also allows flat tuples as well as deeply nested tuples to be compared.
+It allows flat tuples as well as deeply nested tuples to be compared.

 ```
 // This namespace usage declaration is needed at the top of an application.